ripsawridge/site/contents/content/cma/2023/bozeman-dubois.md

 We were making for Canyon Village.
 We got there and went to a 50s diner kind of restaurant for a burger.
-I had a deep conversation with a young Indian (as in the subcontinent) man about metaphysics.
+I had a deep conversation with a young Indian (as in the subcontinent) man named Ashwin about metaphysics.
 Cory was like "oh brother, Michael is in his element," and was probably glad that someone else was there to help soak up my noise on the subject!